sillerud/move-integrasjonspunkt/_vStaging/5_brukerrettigheter.md

 %servernavn%\integrasjonspunkt

 *Sette rettar for brukar i local security policy (deaktivere påloggingsmulighet):*

--Deny log on locally
+- Deny log on locally
--Deny log on thru remote desktop service
+- Deny log on thru remote desktop service
--Deny access to this computer from the network
+- Deny access to this computer from the network
--Log on as a batch job (for å kunne kjøre taskscheduler)
+- Log on as a batch job (for å kunne kjøre taskscheduler)

 Bruker må ha tilgang på mappen der integrasjonspunktfilene ligger *Egenskaper på mappen*